sb2nov/mac-setup/SystemPreferences/README.md

 ## User Defaults
 - Enable repeating keys by pressing and holding down keys: `defaults write NSGlobalDomain ApplePressAndHoldEnabled -bool false` (and restart any app that you need to repeat keys in)
 - Change the default folder for screenshots
-    - Open the terminal and make a new folder somewhere on your computer: `mkdir /path/`
+    - Open the terminal and create the folder where you would like to store your screenshots: `mkdir /path/to/screenshots/`
-    - And run the following command: `defaults write com.apple.screencapture location /path/ && killall SystemUIServer`
+    - Then run the following command: `defaults write com.apple.screencapture location /path/to/screenshots/ && killall SystemUIServer`

 ## How to write to NTFS on OS X Yosemite and El Capitan